python/cpython/Doc/reference/compound_stmts.rst

 with the next item, or with the :keyword:`else` clause if there is no next item.

-The for-loop makes assignments to the variables(s) in the target list.
+The for-loop makes assignments to the variables in the target list.
 This overwrites all previous assignments to those variables including those made in the suite of the for-loop::